hail-is/hail/hail/python/hailtop/batch/docs/cookbook/random_forest.rst

     backend = hb.ServiceBackend()

-Second, we create a :class:`.Batch` and specify the python requirements in order to run the `random_forest` function.
-In this case, it's `sklearn` and `pandas` as those modules are referenced inside the `random_forest` function.
-We also specify the `image_repository` of where we want docker images Batch automatically builds to be pushed to.
-See :class:`.Batch` and :class:`.PythonJob` for a more detailed discussion on Docker images.
+Second, we create a :class:`.Batch` and specify the default Python image to use for Python jobs with `default_python_image`. `image` is the return value from building the Python image above and is the full name of where the newly built image was pushed to.

 .. code-block:: python

     b = hb.Batch(name='rf',
-                 image_repository='gcr.io/hail-vdc',
-                 python_requirements=['sklearn', 'pandas'])
+                 default_python_image=image)

 Next, we read the `y` dataframe locally in order to get the list of windows